tendermint/tendermint/docs/introduction.rst

 whatever programming language and development environment is right for them.

 Tendermint is designed to be easy-to-use, simple-to-understand, highly performant, and useful for a wide variety of distributed applications.
-[Get started with Tendermint](/download) today!

 Tendermint vs. X
 ----------------